|

 Adam J. Aviv, Micah Sherr, Matt Blaze, and Jonathan M. Smith

-To appear at: 17th European Symposium on
+17th European Symposium on

 Research in Computer Security (ESORICS), Pisa, Italy, September 2012